testrecorder/spring-test-recorder/README.md

 ## spring-test-recorder

-A Spring tool that creates unit/integration tests from runtime calls
+#### A Spring tool that creates unit/integration tests from runtime calls

 It works in projects using Spring Boot and generates JUnit tests for selected methods.
 It can also generate mocks using Mockito for selected dependencies.

+The tool will handle most of the cases and leave TODOs in places where the code could not be generated automatically.
+Solving these TODOs is mandatory in order to make the test work.
+Refactoring and polishing the generated tests is highly recommended.

 ## When is this tool needed?
  There are cases when generating a test from existing code might be needed: